roccminton/DenseGillespieAlgorithm.jl/docs/src/examples.md

 !!! tip "Time intervals"
     In certain instances, the requisite statistic may require a considerable amount of memory space or a significant amount of time to calculate.
 In such cases, it may be more efficient to save and calculate the statistic not in every time step, but rather only after larger intervals.
 This can be achieved in two ways.
     First, the time horizon provided to the algorithm can be adjusted to a coarser resolution, for instance, `0:10:1000` instead of `0:1000`, resulting in a step size of 10 rather than 1.
 It should be noted that in such instances, the events continue to occur at the (potentially very small) event rates, but the saving mechanism is executed at each full time step.
 In this scenario, however, all the statistics that are generated are saved exclusively at the larger time steps.
-    Second, in the event that a specific statistic is particularly resource-intensive, it is possible to implement an `if` condition within the `statistics!` function that will then save the statistic only if the time index meets the specified condition.
+    Second, in the event that a specific statistic is particularly resource-intensive, it is possible to implement an `if` condition within the `statistic!` function that will then save the statistic only if the time index meets the specified condition.

 !!! tip "Snapshots"
     It is a source of considerable frustration to have invested a significant amount of time in running a comprehensive simulation only to realise, upon completion, that an alternative statistic might also warrant examination.
 Consequently, it was beneficial on occasion to also take "snapshots" at every couple of generations.